NelsonMCLopes/EPA_team_26/projects.md

 Development of long and high-repetition-rate discharge plasma sources for particle accelerator applications, with a focus on stability, reproducibility, and scalability.

-This research includes contributions to the AWAKE experiment at CERN, namely the development of length-scalable Discharge Plasma Sources (DPS) in collabotation with CERN and Imperial College London.
+This research includes contributions to the AWAKE experiment at CERN, namely the development of length-scalable Discharge Plasma Sources (DPS) in collaboration with CERN and Imperial College London.

 Funding: FCT ([2024.00263.CERN](https://doi.org/10.54499/2024.00263.CERN))